citp/privacy-policy-historical/i/iw/iwa/iwantu.com.md

 **Questions**

-If you have any questions about this privacy policy then please contact us at [](mailto:).
+If you have any questions about this privacy policy then please contact us at

+Enedina Ltd (IwantU)
+1 Katalanou Street
+office/flat 101
+2121 Aglantzia
+Nicosia, Cyprus

+or contact us through e-mail: [admin@iwantu.com](mailto:admin@iwantu.com)

+Tel: +44 800 051 7318